questdb/c-questdb-client/DEPENDENCY.md

 We do not ship binaries.

-Instead you should obtain a copy of the code sync'ed up to the latest annotated tag.
+Instead you should rely on a copy of the code sync'ed up to the latest annotated tag.
 You can find the list of tags on the [project's GitHub tag page](tags) or by listing the annotated tags in git from a checked out copy of the code.